HRMES-MOPGA/L96HistoryMatching/README.md

 You need to install two main libraries:
 * https://github.com/BayesExeter/ExeterUQ_MOGP/tree/devel (please use devel branch)
 * https://github.com/alan-turing-institute/mogp-emulator (code is tested/working with version 0.5.2, mogp_emulator is updated frequently and can introduce breaking changes)

+# How to use the notebooks
+There are four experiments in the paper, each one is the result of two notebooks.
+One is written in Python and is used for running the L96 model, the other is written in R and is used to perform HM.
+Any help in making one Python only notebook is more than welcome !

+Steps:
+* you need to start from the R notebook
+* define your initial guess parameter space and run LHS
+* save the designpoints then move to the Python notebook
+* read the saved data, and run the L96 on the design points, then save the metrics and go back to the R notebook
+* run History matching then repeat for subsequent waves !